Repairing the algebraic foundations of the Standard Model of particle physics

-Stoica [3] has shown that the theoretical reasons for introducing chiral symmetry breaking are far from obvious, but does not find a reason to reject it.
+Previous work has raised doubts about the mathematical formulation of the SM.
+Stoica [3] has shown that the theoretical reasons for introducing chiral symmetry breaking are far from obvious, but does not find any reason to reject it.
 Dartora and Cabrera [4] showed that much of electro-weak theory can be explained in terms of the $Cl_{3,3}$ algebra if chirality is omitted.
 Recent work by Gording and Schmidt-May [5] follows Furey [6] in assigning fermions to the elements of an algebra isomorphic to the complex Clifford algebra $Cl_6$.
-This approach, which (apart from employing the Clifford algebra $Cl_{3,3}$) has nothing in common with CU, produces an algebraic basis for the SM, but does not justify the introduction of chirality.
+Their approach, which (apart from employing a Clifford algebra) produces an algebraic basis for the SM, but does not justify the introduction of chirality.

-Major problems in the SM are examined as follows:
+The necessary repairs to the algebraic foundations of the SM are carried out as follows: